santoshbaba1/aws-serverless-architecture/README.md

 # Assignment 1:
-AWS Lambda Automation for EC2 Instance Start/Stop
+## AWS Lambda Automation for EC2 Instance Start/Stop
-📌 Project Overview
+    Project Overview
     This project demonstrates how to automatically start and stop Amazon EC2 instances based on tags using an AWS Lambda function written in Python with the Boto3 SDK.
     The automation helps organizations optimize cloud costs and simplify infrastructure management by automatically managing EC2 instance states based on predefined tags.

-🎯 Objective
+# Objective
     Create a serverless automation system that:

-Stops EC2 instances tagged Auto-Stop

-Starts EC2 instances tagged Auto-Start

-Logs actions to CloudWatch for monitoring and auditing
+    Stops EC2 instances tagged Auto-Stop, Starts EC2 instances tagged Auto-Start Logs actions to CloudWatch for monitoring and auditing

-🏗️ Architecture
+# Architecture
     Manual Trigger / EventBridge Schedule
               │
               ▼
          AWS Lambda